Read all about Benjamin Moore Swiss Coffee, plus see 26 real homes that use it!

 Here’s an interesting example of Swiss Coffee by Benjamin Moore.
 The lighting in this room definitely brings out those warmer undertones.

-But it looks amazing – especially when paired with all the neutral tones in the nearby decor!
+But it looks amazing – especially when paired with all the taupe and neutral tones in the nearby decor!

-Swiss Coffee really shines bright on this repainted dresser-turned-changing table in this nursery reveal.
+Swiss Coffee really shines bright on this repainted dresser-turned-changing table in this nursery reveal from My Design Dump.
 The off-white drawer fronts softly complement the gray walls in the room.

 The paint appears creamy and not too yellow and is the perfect warm combination with the light wood accents in this neutral nursery.